DrewHans/coreboot_thinkpad_x220/README.md

 #### Note:
 - Verify the Bootsplash image path and filename are correct
 - Verify the VGA BIOS path and filename are correct
-- If you replaced the stock ROM chip, make sure the ROM chip size is correct
+- If you replaced the stock ROM chip, make sure you run truncate on the coreboot.rom file before flashing it (truncate will pad with zeros)
-    - example: I desoldered the stock ROM chip (8192 KB (8 MB)) and replaced it with a winbond W25Q128.V (16384 KB (16 MB))
+    - example: I desoldered the stock ROM chip (8192 KB (8 MB)) and replaced it with a winbond W25Q128.V (16384 KB (16 MB)) \
+    `truncate -s 16777216 coreboot.rom`

 ---